 Yes.
 We only ask that the trainee stops taking medication during assessments as it does affect their EEG recordings.
 As the client progresses through the training, the dosage of medication may need to be reduced.
-At this point, scheduling a Medication Review is necessary to see if it is appropriate to modify the dosage of medications.

 6) Is Neurofeedback training covered by insurance or extended health care benefits?

 Psychological assessments and reassessments are covered by most insurance companies.
 Biofeedback and Neurofeedback training may be covered by certain insurance companies for certain conditions.
 Insurance companies may cover treatments plans approved by a clinical psychologist.
 Please inquire with your extended health care benefits company and we will do our best to work with them.